constantinchik/nvim-config/ReadMe.md

 # TIPS to remember

-- `Ctrl+v` | vertical edit mode.
+- `Ctrl-v` | vertical edit mode.
 CONFLICTS WITH SYSTEM PASTE ON WINDOWS

 # Bugs: